qliu95114/demystify/analyzestoragelog/Kusto_Analyze_Secure_log.md

 # Next challenge is

-How do I covert the timestamp in secure log to DATATIME field , then we can use inside Kusto Search.
-Here is my way, of course there are better way, please feel free to comment and share
+How do I covert the timestamp in secure log to DATETIME field , then we can use it like datetime field.
+Here is my way, of course there are better ways, please feel free to comment and share

 ``` kql
 securelog